 Gaudí’s Pedrera: The Origins leads you through the museum where you learn the history of Casa Milà and how Gaudí came up with his unique ideas.
 You’ll meet a smoking caterpillar, a bumbling scarecrow, a purple cat with human teeth that smiles way too much, a woodcutter made out of recycled tuna cans and trees that throw their own apples at you.
 Actually, it’s a good thing I’m lying because that actually all sounds pretty horrifying.
 You will however meet a friendly tour guide and a very sweet employee who has no idea what’s in the cookies he’s serving you other than “nuts.”

 The tour climaxes with an audiovisual experience on one of the most magical and alluring rooftops I have ever almost fallen down ten times on.
 (This is not a high-heel-compatible tour.)
 I feel extremely lucky to have had the beautiful night that I did, and I’m sure La Pedrera is fantastic during the day, but I can’t say enough about experiencing the rooftop at dusk.
 And by dusk I mean like 10:30 PM.
 Seriously, the time zones seem a little out of whack.
 Let’s just blame it on global warming.
 Dusk in America is all, “Oh my god, there are so many freakin’ mosquitos!
 Ahhh!”
 But dusk in Europe is so peaceful.
 The toll of distant church bells, the silhouettes of ancient architecture against a purple sunset, a fed-up tourist beating a selfie stick peddler with his own merchandise.
-This is the shit travel dreams are made of.
+This is the stuff travel dreams are made of.

 La Pedrera’s The Origins experience presents visitors with a glimpse inside the genius mind of Antoni Gaudí and teaches you how to properly appreciate his works and where his influence came from.
 I’ve broken it down by air, land, and sea.